-Branding Success (3 logical reasons why brands need more emotional thinking)
+Successful branding – 3 logical reasons why brands need more emotional thinking

 We have gut instinct, intuition, experience, taste, style and emotion on our side.
-But we also have some good, empirical evidence that suggests that branding success hinges on emotional thinking, not logic.
-In fact, in the three-step process, Gut – Heart – Head, the rational element comes in last.
+But we also have neurobiologists who can prove that successful branding hinges more on emotional thinking than on logic.
+In fact, in the three-step branding process — Gut, Heart, Head — the rational head comes in last.

 In a Harvard Business Review column, Lutz said “There were those at Chrysler who thought the budget could be spent more prudently, but those of us who looked at it from a right-brained, emotional perspective saw what the car could do for the company.”

 “The best companies balance the perspectives from both sides of the brain when making decisions.
-The problems occur when the left brainers wield too much power in senior management.”
+The problems occur when the left brainers wield too much power in senior management,” Lutz said.

 1. There is no such thing as a completely rational decision.

 Don’t kid yourself.
 Even when CEOs methodically assess every detail of raw data and attempt to be completely rational there’s still an element of gut instinct at work.

 Spock-like analysis is tainted by knowledge of who did the spread sheets, where the data came from, what other, similar data they’ve used in the past, and a dozen other factors.

 Humans make decisions in the blink of an eye, and every one is influenced by a hundred factors, beyond the facts.

 We like to think we’re rational and fair in our decision making, but we’re not.
 The human brain reaches conclusions before we even know it has happened.